DigeeX/raider/docs/user/tutorial.rst

    import raider

    raider = raider.Raider("reddit")
+   # Create a Raider() object for application "reddit"

    raider.config.proxy = "http://localhost:8080"
+   # Run traffic through the local web proxy

    raider.authenticate()
+   # Run authentication stages one by one

    raider.run_function("get_nickname")
    raider.run_function("get_unread_messages")
+   # Run both defined functions

 Running the script, we can see its output, and entries in the web